We independently select and share the products we love—and may receive a commission if you choose to buy.

 Here are our fashion tips to remember during the first trimester, mama:

 In the second trimester you'll have a better idea where your weight will be distributed (other than the belly), so it's best to hold off on spending loads of money on maternity pieces to ensure this investment takes you through the duration of your pregnancy.
-In the meantime, scoop up price-sensitive styles like this simple wrap dress from Oriane.
+In the meantime, scoop up price-sensitive styles like these highly-rated basics.

 We know, leggings are comfortable and easy to wear throughout your entire pregnancy.
 We love wearing them, too but it's easy to fall into the legging rut early in the game.
-Instead, think outside the box with options like this relaxed jumpsuit that's oh-so-comfortable and will make you feel so good.
+Instead, think outside the box with options like fancy joggers or sleek pants that are just as comfortable but far more polished.

 Back support may not be important to you now, but over time it may become a priority.
 Invest in a belly band or a supportive belt now, so that you'll be ready to take off the pressure when it really matters.